 Site Features

-- State of Disrepair: Well preserved inside, some exterior parts in ruins.
+- State of disrepair: Well preserved inside, some exterior parts in ruins.

 - Access: Free access but discretion recommended.

-4: Melun Psychiatric Hospital
+4: The Melun Psychiatric Hospital

 Site Features